stevelikesmusic/howtogardner/content/about/about-me.md

 I've been passionate about mentoring and education since I was a musician teaching saxophone lessons.
 I love helping others grow and develop their skills.
 I've had the opportunity to mentor many developers, both formally and informally, and I find it incredibly rewarding.
 I find opportunities to mentor in every role I've had.
 This includes 1:1 mentoring as well as group presentations.
 I love to share my knowledge and experience with others, and I'm always looking for ways to help others grow.
 A couple friends started a non-profit called The Collab Lab, that I helped with in its first few years.
 While it existed, we coached cohorts of early career engineers coming from non-traditional backgrounds in working on a remote team.

-## Timeline

 ## Let's Work Together 🤝

 I'm always interested in connecting with fellow technology professionals, potential clients, or anyone passionate about leveraging technology to solve meaningful problems.

-Feel free to [contact me](/contact/) to discuss potential collaborations, mentoring opportunities, or just to chat about technology trends.
+Feel free to [contact me](mailto:steve@howtogardner.com) to discuss potential collaborations, mentoring opportunities, or just to chat about building.

 For more details about my professional background, you can find me on [LinkedIn](https://linkedin.com/in/gardnersj).